satyamsingh5512/academic-folio/content/home/publications.md

 # This file represents a page section.
 headless: true

+# Make this page disappear from home page
+active: false

 # Order that this section appears on the page.
 weight: 95